Last updated: November 18, 2021

 Ernest C. Bairstow

 The Washington, D.C. architectural sculptor who completed the carving of the exquisite Lincoln Memorial exterior details such as the states, wreathes, festoons, and eagles.
-The memorial interior also features Bairstow’s handiwork in the lettering for the Gettysburg Address, the Second Inaugural Address, and the Royal Cortissoz inscription above the Lincoln statue.
+The memorial interior also features Bairstow’s handiwork in the lettering for the Gettysburg Address, the Second Inaugural Address, and the Royal Cortissoz epithet above the Lincoln statue.

 Evelyn Beatrice Longman